Useful links and glossary

 Other useful links:

-- Step-By-Step Tutorial to International Experience Canada Work Permits — International Co-op, Young Professionals and Working Holiday Applications: the steps to follow if you receive and accept an Invitation to Apply.
+- Step-By-Step Guide to International Experience Canada Work Permits — International Co-op, Young Professionals and Working Holiday Applications: the complete series of steps to follow to apply for an IEC permit.

-- The landing process and your first steps in Canada: what happens when you arrive in Canada with a Port of Entry (POE) Letter of Introduction and the documents to show to the border officer.
+- The arrivals process and your first steps in Canada: what happens when you arrive in Canada with a POE Letter of Introduction and the documents to show to the border officer.

 - Finding a job and working in Canada